Agirem/Agirem/README.md

 ## Hi there, i'm Ousmane Meriga  👋

-### **Junior Front-end Developer | UI/UX Designer** 🚀
+### **Developer | UI/UX Designer** 🚀
 <hr>
 Welcome to my GitHub profile!
 I am Ousmane Meriga, also known as Babana or Agirem.
 I am a student studying Digital Engineering in Cameroon.
-I specialize in front-end development and design, with a keen interest in UI and UX.
+I specialize in development and design, with a keen interest in UI and UX.
 I am a proud fan of Google technologies and strive to learn from them every day. 💡🔍

 Feel free to explore my repositories and projects.
 Don't hesitate to reach out if you have any questions or collaborations in mind.